-Whether dealing with life insurance, a universal life insurance policy, dental insurance coverage, or any other form of insurance contract from a healthcare provider or insurance company, the terms associated with each contract and healthcare contract management are complex and sometimes overwhelming.
-You could be putting yourself at financial risk if you do not take the time to understand the insurance policy and contract you are committing to.
+Whether dealing with life insurance policies, a universal life insurance policy, dental insurance coverage, liability insurance, or any other form of insurance contract from a healthcare provider or insurance company, the terms associated with each contract and healthcare contract management are complex and sometimes overwhelming.
+You could be putting yourself at financial risk if you do not take the time to understand the insurance policies and contracts you are committing to.

 What are insurance contracts?
-These are contracts between payors and providers form the foundation of our modern healthcare delivery system.
+These contracts between payors and providers form the foundation of our modern healthcare delivery system.
 Under the Managed Care model, insurance contracts between managed care organizations (MCOs) and providers are defining the scope and type of services available to specific groups of patients and how and how much providers are reimbursed.
+Health insurance is often covered as indemnity contracts, meaning the insurance company pays for actual losses only.

 The two main types of insurance contracts in the United States are fee-for-service and value-based.
 Fee-for-service contracts have been in use for decades in the United States, while value-based contracting has only recently gained widespread traction.
 The transition to value-based contracting poses significant ramifications for the healthcare system in general.
 At the same time, under a value-based contracting system, providers will need to develop a contracting strategy that aligns with their institutional goals, patient and contract mix, and the specific realities of their geographic location and market.